S k i l l

 The four forms of equations

 Solving any linear equation, then, will fall into four forms, corresponding to the four operations of arithmetic.
-The following constitute the basic rules for solving any linear equation.
+The following are the basic rules for solving any linear equation.
+In each case, we will shift a to the other side.

 1. If x + a = b, then x = b − a.